 That is usually the first mistake.
 There is no way you’re going to wait in a queue for a couple of dumplings at Din Tai Fung if you’re starving.
 Instead, what usually happens is a quick dash to a food stall with no line and then quickly inhaling whatever looks good, before even finding a place to sit down.

 The end result is usually disappointment for not getting what you wanted and for not even really enjoying what you ended up with.
 Don’t do this to yourself.
-Instead either try to arrive early or have something with your afternoon tea to tied you over until you can make it to the markets.
+Instead, either try to arrive early or have something with your afternoon tea to tied you over until you can make it to the markets.

 What if you can’t or have to work late?
 This is when chatting and texting with the group you’re going to meet up with is key.
 Remember I mentioned discussing who is going to arrive first and finding out what food stalls your friends are interested in?
 So this is how that works.

-The Noodle Strategy
+Sydney Noodle Market Strategy

-Suss Out The Food Stalls
+Suss Out The Food Stalls and Where to Sit

 If you have someone in your group that is ok with arriving early then that’s perfect.
 They can be your table scout and suss out what stalls look good.
 Be careful though as one person sitting at a large table all by their lonesome for a long time is just bad form especially as the crowd starts to grow.
+Also, the practice of saving a table with a jacket over a chair back doesn’t usually work at the markets.

 Divide and Conquer

 It’s a good idea to get all the waiting done in one go.
 Splitting up the food, drinks and dessert queues takes care of all your “necessities” at once.
-Remember the portions at the markets can be small so having enough room for dessert is very likely.
-Plus Chat Thai‘s sticky rice with mango is worth it.
+Remember, the portions at the markets can be small so having enough room for dessert is very likely.
+Plus Chat Thai’s sticky rice with mango is worth it.

 7 Food Stalls Worth Queuing For at Sydney’s Noodle Markets

-Share you noodle market favourites
+Share your noodle market favourites

 What’s your favourite food stall at Sydney’s Night Noodle Markets?
 Leave a comment with your recommendation.
 I would love to compare notes!
 Plus it will give me something new to try.